jinghuazhao/FM-pipeline/README.md

   awk '$5!="."{print $1,$2,$3,$8,$9,$4}'
 ) > st.bed
 ```
 Note rs12016871 in build 36 became rs9581854 in build 37.
-Shoulld we not use approximately independent LD blocks, we would use a flanking region around each SNP in a space-delimited version of 1.bed with alphanumerically numbered chromsome names (i.e., 1 instead of chr1, etc.) as st.bed.
+Should we not use approximately independent LD blocks, we would use a flanking region around each SNP in a space-delimited version of 1.bed with alphanumerically numbered chromsome names (i.e., 1 instead of chr1, etc.) as st.bed.

 We then proceed with
 ```bash